Someone Else's Life

 “Not that, not really,” said Neil, kissing her vaguely as he thought of his memories of a life that was not his.

-“Then you should ask for more money, the hours you put in,” Helen said, stirring a pot of bolognaise.
+“Then you should ask for more money, the hours you put in,” Helen said, stirring a pot of bolognese sauce.

 “Yeah, maybe,” Neil said.

-But he didn’t – work didn’t seem particularly important anymore and he spent most of his time in the office writing and then deleting fragments of the strange memories.
+But he didn’t.
+Work didn’t seem particularly important anymore and he spent most of his time in the office writing and then deleting fragments of his strange memories.

 “Is everything all right at home?”
-Keith, his manager asked him after calling him into his cubicle office for a pointed little chat.
+Keith, his manager, asked after calling Neil into his cubicle office for a pointed little chat.
 “I’m worried about you.
 You seem distracted.”

 “Fine”, Neil said, absently.
 “Everything’s fine.”